vaporyjs/vaporyjs-accounts/README.md

 ## Synopsis

-A simple module for creating, managing and using Ethereum accounts in browser.
+A simple module for creating, managing and using Vapory accounts in browser.

 ## About

-This module allows the secure generation and management of Ethereum accounts in browser so that when browser stored accounts are being used by dApps, their outgoing transactions can be securly signed by the accounts stored in browser.
+This module allows the secure generation and management of Vapory accounts in browser so that when browser stored accounts are being used by dApps, their outgoing transactions can be securly signed by the accounts stored in browser.
 All account data is stored in the browsers localStore and can be optionally encrypted with a passphrase using AES.
 If you're using Meteor.js, the Accounts object will be a reactive variable.

 This module has been specifically designed as a transaction signer meant for use with the [HookedWeb3Provider](https://github.com/ConsenSys/hooked-web3-provider).
 See example below.